mikeakohn/msp430_fpga/README.md

 Memory Map
 ==========

-This implementation of the RISC-V has 4 banks of memory.
+This implementation of the MSP430 has 4 banks of memory.
 Each address contains a 16 bit word instead of 8 bit byte like a typical CPU.

 * Bank 0: 0x0000 RAM (4096 bytes)